Ghazi Mohammed Daghistani: Military life

 He was subsequently employed in several important posts in the Ministry of Defence before being appointed Chief of Staff to the Allied Arab Commander in the short-lived Palestine Campaign in 1948.
 In 1954 he was posted as Military attaché to London where he remained until 1957.
 He was awarded an Honorary C.V.O. in 1953 for services with H.R.H. the Duke of Gloucester at the Coronation of H.M.
 King Faisal II of Iraq.

 On his return to Baghdad after leaving London he was appointed Deputy Chief of the General Staff.
 His responsibilities in this post included much of the detailed negotiations in London and Washington connected with the Baghdad Pact and the subsequent military planning.

-In the summer of 1958 he was posted to command the 3rd Division, but on the murder of the King and the fall of the monarchy he was tried, imprisoned and condemned to death.
+In the summer of 1958 he was posted to command the 3rd Division, but with fall of the monarchy he was tried, imprisoned and condemned to death.
 He was released in 1960 and lived quietly in London until his sudden death.

-Death

-The following address was read at his funeral:

-" To all here, the sudden death of this highly gifted and lovable soldier, Major-General Ghazi Mohammed Daghistani, comes with a sense of shock.
-Those of us who knew him twenty years ago, gay and young, with a fine brain and a tremendous interest in his profession, considered him to be the out- standing soldier of the younger generation of the Iraqi Army.
-He seemed bound for High Command and also bound to play a great part in the leading circles of the Government of his country.
-Everything seemed to fit him for it, his charm, his tolerance, his fine brain, his linguistic ability, his sense of pro- portion and above all his high standards of conduct.
-He was outstanding in any company and at any time—but then tragedy came.
-After his fall from power—and after two years of imprisonment under sentence of death—he returned to a life of exile in England and here he was an example to all who suffer adversity.
-He faced his new life with dignity, serenity and courage, never blaming others for his misfortunes and always hoping that one day he might still render some service to the land he loved.
-He was supported throughout by a very happy family life.
-To his much- loved wife and children we offer our sympathy today.
-They have lost a beloved husband and father and we too have lost a much loved friend."